-6.1 The scheduled start time of game is at 1:00pm.
-Starting of the game requires the first ball to be bowled at 1:00pm, unless another time is designated due to the weather or playing condition.
-It is necessary for teams to get to the ground in ample time to ensure a 1:00pm start (keep in mind that wickets have to be prepared, boundaries marked, umpires paid, roster submitted, toss spun, etc.).
+6.1 The scheduled start time of the game is at 1:00 pm.
+Starting off the game requires the first ball to be bowled at 1:00 pm unless another time is designated due to the weather or playing condition.
+It is necessary for teams to get to the ground in ample time to ensure a 1:00 pm start (keep in mind that wickets must be prepared, boundaries marked, umpires paid, roster submitted, toss spun, etc.).

-6.2 There will be a half hour grace period for team arriving late (1:00pm to 1:30pm), after this time the opposing team may deduct over (s).
-Any team not ready to start by 1:45pm will forfeit the game.
+6.2 There will be a half hour grace period for a team arriving late (1:30 pm), after this time the opposing team may deduct over (s).
+Any team not ready to start by 1:45 pm will forfeit the game.
 A team shall consist of no less than seven (7) players.
 Umpires must be paid before the toss is spun.

 6.4 All matches will consist of one (1) innings per side, each innings being limited to the prescribed overs of the said competition.
 All matches shall be of one (1) day’s scheduled duration.
 The overs may be reduced due to unforeseen circumstances in increments of five (5) overs.